 It means probably means a person enjoys walking and staying out at night. 😉

-- Walking all day?
+- Are you walking all day?

-- Going to the obscure fishing spot?
+- Are you going to the obscure fishing spot?

 The results speak more than the tools themselves.